oroinc/documentation/user_guide/entity_management_ui.rst

 The following three fields must be specified for every entity created:

 .. csv-table:: Mandatory Entity Fields
-  :header: "Field", "Description"
+  :header: "Name", "Description"
   :widths: 10, 30

   "
   .. _platform-entity-management-create-other-ownership-type:

   **Ownership Type***","Defines the level at which permissions will be set for instances of the entity.

-Available
-  values:
+  Available values:

   - None : no authority required to see and process the entity.